pabloripoll/docker-php-8.3/README.md

 DOCKER_USER=sudo

 # Container data for docker-compose.yml
-PROJECT_TITLE="PHP PROJECT"     # <- this name will be prompt for Makefile recipes PROJECT_ABBR="proj-php"         # <- part of the service image tag - useful if similar services are running PROJECT_HOST="127.0.0.1"        # <- for this project is not necessary PROJECT_PORT="8888"             # <- port access container service on local machine PROJECT_CAAS="proj-php"         # <- container as a service name to build service PROJECT_PATH="../project"       # <- path where application is binded from container to local
+PROJECT_TITLE="PHP PROJECT"     # <- this name will be prompt for automation commands PROJECT_ABBR="proj-php"         # <- part of the service image tag - useful if similar services are running PROJECT_HOST="127.0.0.1"        # <- for this project is not necessary PROJECT_PORT="8888"             # <- port access container service on local machine PROJECT_CAAS="proj-php"         # <- container as a service name to build the service PROJECT_PATH="../project"       # <- path where application is binded from container to local
 ```